samiralam/rules-compendium/docs/phb/3-character-classes/monk.md

 ### Level 2: Unarmored Movement

-Your speed increases by 10 feet while you aren’t wearing armor or wielding a Shield.
+Your speed increases by 10 feet while you aren't wearing armor or wielding a Shield.
 This bonus increases when you reach certain Monk levels, as shown on the [Monk Features table](#MonkFeatures).

 ### Level 2: Uncanny Metabolism

 When you roll [Initiative](/sources/dnd/free-rules/rules-glossary#Initiative), you can regain all expended Focus Points.
 When you do so, roll your Martial Arts die, and regain a number of Hit Points equal to your Monk level plus the number rolled.

-Once you use this feature, you can’t use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ### Level 3: Deflect Attacks

-When an attack roll hits you and its damage includes Bludgeoning, Piercing, or Slashing damage, you can take a Reaction to reduce the attack’s total damage against you.
+When an attack roll hits you and its damage includes Bludgeoning, Piercing, or Slashing damage, you can take a Reaction to reduce the attack's total damage against you.
 The reduction equals 1d10 plus your Dexterity modifier and Monk level.

-If you reduce the damage to 0, you can expend 1 Focus Point to redirect some of the attack’s force.
-If you do so, choose a creature you can see within 5 feet of yourself if the attack was a melee attack or a creature you can see within 60 feet of yourself that isn’t behind [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover) if the attack was a ranged attack.
+If you reduce the damage to 0, you can expend 1 Focus Point to redirect some of the attack's force.
+If you do so, choose a creature you can see within 5 feet of yourself if the attack was a melee attack or a creature you can see within 60 feet of yourself that isn't behind [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover) if the attack was a ranged attack.
 That creature must succeed on a Dexterity saving throw or take damage equal to two rolls of your Martial Arts die plus your Dexterity modifier.
 The damage is the same type dealt by the attack.

 ### Level 3: Monk Subclass

 You gain a Monk subclass of your choice.
-The [Warrior of Mercy](#WarriorofMercy), [Warrior of Shadow](#WarriorofShadow), [Warrior of the Elements](#WarrioroftheElements), and [Warrior of the Open Hand](#WarrioroftheOpenHand) subclasses are detailed after this class’s description.
+The [Warrior of Mercy](#WarriorofMercy), [Warrior of Shadow](#WarriorofShadow), [Warrior of the Elements](#WarrioroftheElements), and [Warrior of the Open Hand](#WarrioroftheOpenHand) subclasses are detailed after this class's description.
 A subclass is a specialization that grants you features at certain Monk levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Monk level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Monk level or lower.

 ### Level 4: Ability Score Improvement